Vyral/shannon-doser/_posts/Listings/2020-09-25-just-listed-2-open-houses-westwood-charmer-on-a-great-street-and-large-lot.md

 title: JUST LISTED!
 2 OPEN HOUSES!
 Westwood Charmer on a Great Street and Large Lot!
 date: 2020-09-25 22:08:00
 tags:
-excerpt: 'See all the details at http://49th.SDGandAssociates.com'
+excerpt: See all the details at 49th.SDGandAssociates.com
 enclosure:
 pullquote:
 enclosure_type: video/mp4